geochasm/DRCOG_Buildings/workflow.md

 ### How to communicate with other mappers

+ * Be responsive to comments that other OSM users make on your changesets.
+If there is a problem with your imports, stop and fix the problem before continuing.
  * JOSM [GeoChat](http://wiki.openstreetmap.org/wiki/JOSM/Plugins/GeoChat) feature.
  * Come to one of the next OSM related [meetup groups](https://www.meetup.com/OSM-Colorado/pages/24662291/Colorado_Groups/) in Colorado.
  * Befriend other mappers on openstreetmap.org!